 Q: What if students do not have any documentation to provide?
 Can a family member write a letter of support?

 A: If no other documentation can be provided, a letter from a family member may be provided.
 However, specific documentation directly relating to extenuating circumstances always makes a case stronger.

 Q: How long should the student petition letter be?

 A: Typically students can present their situation in a one-page letter.
 A petition letter should be as long as it takes to provide adequate information for the Senate subcommittee.
 Letters should describe what the extenuating circumstances were, how they affected the student’s academic performance, and why the requested action was not done in a timely manner.
 Students should only provide information about the situation at hand and not unrelated information.

 Q: How should a student’s letter be formatted?

-A: Student letters should be addressed to the Senate Committee on Undergraduate Education, 101 Kern Graduate Building, University Park, PA 16802.
+A: Student letters should be addressed to the Senate Committee on Education, 101 Kern Graduate Building, University Park, PA 16802.
 Letters should begin with stating the student’s request.
 For example, “I would like to request a retroactive withdrawal for the Fall 2012 semester due to medical issues.”
 Students should then explain what their extenuating circumstances were, how they affected their academic performance, and why they couldn’t or didn’t perform the action (withdrawal, late drop, etc.) in a timely manner.